8 Tips to Get People to Buy from Your Baby Registry

 Stay organized with categories

 When building your baby registry, create categories to keep everything organized.
-Categories keep similar groupings of items together and make it easier for folks to find and shop the gifts you’re hoping to receive.
+Categories group similar items together, making it easier for people to find and shop for the gifts you hope to receive.
 You can choose from a long list of preset category options (think baby gear, transportation, clothing and accessories, etc.) or create your own, like must-have registry items or nursery staples.

 Use must-haves